Fanbase > Get Famous on Campus > > > It's up to you to make yourself famous

 It's up to you to make yourself famous

-It doesn't matter if your field is music, skateboarding, acting, modeling, gaming, MMA, screenwriting or any field.
-The challenge is the same: you must outwork others who are trying to do the same thing as you!
-College guys who qualify to become a Campus Man find they they stick out from other students on campus.
+It doesn't matter if your field is music, skateboarding, acting, modeling, gaming, MMA, screenwriting or any professional field...
+Your challenge is the same:

 Often young people do not know how to become famous.
 Being clueless is a normal part of getting started in an industry or hobby.
-The mistake new people make is when they look for someone else to do all their work for them.
+The mistake beginners often make is when they look for someone else to do all their work for them.
 Surprisingly, there is no person who will make you famous or "get your career started" for you.
 You must do the work required to make yourself famous or successful.

 Lazy Students Who Avoid Promoting Themselves Never Become Famous

 The idea that a powerful man or woman can step in and allow you skip all the hard work involved in starting a career is a foolish - and lazy.
 And if you are lazy, there absolutely will be someone else who will outwork you.
-While you are waiting for your magic person to make you into a success, your competition will be progressing past you - by doing their own work.
+They want success more than you and know being lazy won't get them to where they want to be.

-Networking Is Key
+Networking With Professionals in Your Industry Is Key

-Yes, meeting industry professionals is important for success.
+Yes, meeting industry professionals face-to-face is important for success.
 That is called networking.
 But, you do not network for the purpose of finding one particular person.
-You never stop meeting and connecting with new professionals.
+Also, do not expect for a professional to directly offer you an opportunity.
+The person of networking is to learn and keep lines of communication open.

 No Shortcuts: Don't Pay for Others to Do Your Work

-Spending large amounts of money as a shortcut is equally foolish.
-Just because mommy or daddy can write a check does not mean you will become famous.
-For example, someone who is tone deaf cannot simply write a check to a professional and become a successful singer.
-Money can help you buy things (such as clothes to fit a style) and offers you independence (to travel and not be bound to a job), but paying money to someone to make you famous simply is not the road to success.
-It is highly likely you will get conned out of your money and waste your time instead of spending time and effort needed for a plan that really works.
+Money can help you buy things (such as clothes to fit a style) and offers you independence (to travel and not be bound to a job), but paying money to someone to make you famous quickly is not the road to success.
+It is highly likely you will get tricked out of your money and waste your time instead of spending time and effort needed for a plan that really works.

-Burning money is a good way to get labeled as a "tool" or "cheeseball" by professionals.
-If it could be done this way, then everyone with extra cash would become famous.
+Burning money is also a good way to get labeled as a "tool" or "naive" by professionals.
+Your reputation among professionals in your industry is important.

 If you do not live in a city that has ample opportunities in your industry, you must work even harder than people who reside in a big city.
 There is no magic person or company who is going to send you an airline ticket to swoop you out of your small town.
 Professionals in big cities have ample numbers of people available to them in their own big city.